Back to guides

 This trader ends the day with a net long position of 200 grams of 999 gold.
 They need to either hold this metal overnight, sell it before close, or arrange for it to carry forward as an open position.

-Why NDP is Tracked Separately Per Metal and Purity
+Why Net Daily Position is Tracked Separately Per Metal and Purity

 A bullion business typically trades both gold and silver, and often across multiple purities.
-The NDP must be calculated separately for each:
+The Net Daily Position must be calculated separately for each:

-This is why generic accounting tools struggle — they track value, not metal quantity by purity.
-NDP requires quantity-based tracking at the purity level.
+This is why generic accounting tools struggle: they track value, not metal quantity by purity.
+Net Daily Position requires quantity-based tracking at the purity level.

-Knowing your NDP by end of business hours gives you enough time to act before markets close:
+Knowing your Net Daily Position by end of business hours gives you enough time to act before markets close:

-1. If NDP is positive (net long) — You are holding metal.
+1. If Net Daily Position is positive (net long): You are holding metal.
 You can sell to square off, or carry it as inventory/open position

-2. If NDP is negative (net short) — You owe metal.
+2. If Net Daily Position is negative (net short): You owe metal.
 You need to procure from another trader, arrange delivery from your stock, or carry the short position as badla

-3. If NDP is zero — All trades are matched.
+3. If Net Daily Position is zero: All trades are matched.
 Settlement can proceed without any new procurement or delivery

-NDP is a day-level calculation.
+Net Daily Position is a day-level calculation.
 Open Positions are the cumulative carry-forward from multiple days.
-If your NDP was +200g on Monday, and you did not square it off, that 200g carries into your Open Position register for Tuesday.
+If your Net Daily Position was +200g on Monday, and you did not square it off, that 200g carries into your Open Position register for Tuesday.

 Tracking both is essential:

-In Bullion Master, every entry in the Daily Ledger feeds directly into the NDP calculation.
-As you add buy and sell transactions during the day, the Net Daily Position updates in real time — broken down by metal and purity.
+In Bullion Master, every entry in the Daily Ledger feeds directly into the Net Daily Position calculation.
+As you add buy and sell transactions during the day, the Net Daily Position updates in real time, broken down by metal and purity.
 You can see at any moment whether you are long or short, by how much, and in which metal.

-At day end, the NDP view gives you a single-screen summary to guide your settlement decisions.
-Positions that are not settled carry forward and appear in the Badla Register and Open Positions module automatically.
+At day end, the Net Daily Position view gives you a single-screen summary to guide your settlement decisions.
+Positions that are not settled carry forward and appear in the Open Positions module automatically.

 Every trade you record in the Daily Ledger feeds your Net Daily Position in real time.
 No manual calculations, no end-of-day scramble.